 That starting material is an NAD precursor like NMN (nicotinamide mononucleotide) or NR (nicotinamide riboside).
 Unlike the entire NAD molecule, which is fairly sizable, NAD precursors are more easily absorbed in the body and impressively resilient in the digestive system.
 In the cell, they’re quickly and easily converted to NAD.
 For the record, NMN is actually the immediate precursor to NAD and therefore quite efficient.
 With NR supplements, NR is first converted to NMN and then to NAD in the cells.

-Either way, the idea is restoring NAD to more youthful levels by delivering the building blocks directly to the cell.
+Either way, the idea is to restore NAD to more youthful levels by delivering the building blocks directly to the cell.
 And while this can certainly be done intravenously, there are benefits to going the oral supplementation route.

 There’s another advantage to a supplement like Youngr, and we’ll let Dr. Salzman explain.
 “By itself, NMN is very helpful.
 But the ability of NMN and NAD to be effective in the cell is dependent on having low oxidant stress.”
 And that’s exactly why the Youngr™ formula pairs NMN with key antioxidants.
 Their role is to shield the cell from oxidant stress so that it can more efficiently use the NMN that’s simultaneously being delivered.
 And these aren’t any old antioxidants.
 “The selection of antioxidants in the Wonderfeel capsule is based on the understanding that there are different types of oxidant stress within the cell,” says Dr. Salzman.
 “By choosing the right components of olive oil and mushrooms and grapes, we’re able to create a capsule that contains all the most powerful antioxidants without the need to take voluminous amounts of the botanical material.”